shantanu1k/license_detection/README.md

    * Ignored the copyright notice

-   * Ignored the line if '#(code comment indicator)' found at the start of the line.e
+   * Ignored the line if '#(code comment indicator)' found at the start of the line.